 Hot debates recently over the roles of men and women, and whether or not a woman should preach.
-There are many hard truth’s surrounding this.
+There are many difficult conversations surrounding this topic but I wanted to consider why we believe that women ought not to teach/lead a church.
 Let’s start with head coverings first.
 In 1 Corinthians 11:7, Paul says men shouldn’t cover his head.
 Not that a man should never cover his head, but that he shouldn’t while in public worship.
 The reason starts with understanding that man is made in the image and glory of God, originally and immediately, given dominion and authority.
 To cover his head would be to cover where the image and glory of God is most illustriously displayed, his headship.
 Since man is the head of the woman, (as Christ is the head of man), this demonstrates the reason for the difference in appearance at public worship according to verse 10, woman covered and man uncovered.

 So why should a wife have a symbol of authority on her head?
 One reason being that woman, while equal in the image and glory of God with respect to such qualities as righteousness, holiness, knowledge, etc. she came by it secondarily and mediately through man.
 Another reason being that while man was made for God, for his service and glory, woman was made for man, to be a companion and associate in his endeavors.
 Woman was made of man’s rib, and took both her name and nature from him; God as the author of her, and man the matter of her being.
 So, according to Paul, the one who is the glory of God needs to remain uncovered and while the other, as the glory of man, should be covered; especially since, being the first in the transgression, she who is man’s glory has been the means of his shame and disgrace.